Reynold Clement: Cricket

 He played cricket as a middle-order batsman both for Rugby School and for Cambridge University: in 1854 he was selected for the University Match against Oxford University, although he failed to score in either innings.
 He played for Cambridge only in the 1854 season.
 By 1857, he was appearing in a minor match for a United Ireland eleven, and in 1863 his last first-class match was for the Marylebone Cricket Club.
 Reynold's elder brother Richard played cricket for Oxford University in the 1853 University Match.

 Army

 After Cambridge, Clement joined the 68th (Durham) Regiment of Foot (Light Infantry) and served during the 1860s in the New Zealand Wars, in which he attained the rank of Major.
 In 1876, he was a member of Queen Victoria's personal bodyguard.

 Ascot Racecourse

 He was appointed secretary to the Board of Trustees of Ascot Racecourse in 1881, and Clerk of the Course at the same in 1885, as which he made 'vast improvements' to the course and to the stands.
 He was in 1900 Secretary to the Master of the Buckhounds.
+His only son Sydney Reynold Clement (1873 - 1915) inherited his office as Clerk of the Course when he died during 1905, and held the office until 1911.